rdonn70/digital_window/README.md

 5. The rendered scene updates perspective based on the viewer's head movement.

 # Running from Build (recommended)
 1. Download the latest release from GitHub.
 2. Extract .zip to your computer.
 3. Make sure you have a webcam connected (current ideal setup is webcam mounted in the center of the monitor and on top of the primary display while facing the user).
 4. Run "launcher.exe".

 ## Controls
 ### Adjusting the Screen
+- Use Equal button to toggle between continuous and step adjustments.
 - Use Left/Right arrow keys for X offset.
 - Use Up/Down arrow keys for Y offset.
-- Use Left/Right bracket keys for monitor width adjustment.
+- Use Semi-Colon/Quote keys for minimum cutoff frequency (One Euro Smoothing).
-- Use Comma/Period keys for smoothing.
+- Use Comma/Period keys for speed coefficient (One Euro Smoothing).

 # Compiling from Source
 ## Python Setup